saberland/saber/packages/saber-plugin-query-posts/README.md

 </script>
 ```

-### Tags Page
+## Tags

-It will automatically generate tags map `/tag/:tag` when you're using `tags` in page attributes, e.g. in a Markdown post:
+This plugin will automatically generate tag pages at `/tags/:tag` when you're using `tags` in page attributes, e.g. in a Markdown post:

 ```markdown
 ---